chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 {{% automate/ha-warn %}}
 {{< /warning >}}

-This section will discuss the steps to deploy Chef Automate HA on-premise machines or on existing VMs.
+This section will discuss the steps to deploy Chef Automate HA on-premises machines or on existing VMs.
 The steps are as follows:

 ## Install Chef Automate HA